jafingerhut/cljol/doc/README-gallery.md

 ```
 ![lazy-fib-seq-realized2](images/lazy-fib-seq-realized2.png)

+The leftmost object has not changed from the previous figure to the
+one above, but the second `LazySeq` object has, from pointing at a
+function with its `fn` field, to pointing at a new `Cons` object with
+its `s` field.

-Here we view a vector of the head of the sequence, but also the
+Below we view a vector of the head of the sequence, but also the
-sequence starting at the second element (nthrest fib-seq 1), and the
+sequence starting at the second element `(nthrest fib-seq 1)`, and the
-sequence starting at the third element (nthrest fib-seq 2), so you can
+sequence starting at the third element `(nthrest fib-seq 2)`, so you
-see explict pointers in the figure to those parts of the lazy
+can see explict pointers in the figure to those parts of the lazy
 sequence.
+Look for the object with three pointers out of it labeled
+`[0]`, `[1]`, and `[2]`.

 ```
 (d/view [[fib-seq (nthrest fib-seq 1) (nthrest fib-seq 2)]] opts)